Hullbridge

 arched or covered drain under a path."
 The word appears to be local to this part of Essex.
 This definition may cast doubt on it being the old name for the Crouch but may suggest this is the form of the bridge.

 Along the river bank there are remains of evaporation pans where salt was made in Bronze Age times.

 As captured by well renowned Countryside historian Oliver Rackham in his publication "History of Countryside" The field structures in and around Hullbridge and South Woodham Ferrers were formed during the Iron Age so an ancient settlement in or around Hullbridge is highly likely especially given the Saxon Burial ground finds in Rawreth when the Park school was being built.

 Before the coming of the railways to Rayleigh, Hullbridge's wharf's were important for the distribution of various commodities especially, coal and shale.
 It was from here that Rayleigh received such goods.
 One of the wharfs was later to be used for a Brickworks.

 The current village of Hullbridge was around until 1929 two communities in the parish of Hockley.
 One named Hullbridge, the other High Elms.
 In 1929 the owners of High Elms farm sold most of the land for development, so like its neighbour across the river South Woodham Ferrers it became a plotland ripe for holiday homes.
 So began the growth of the village.
+Hullbridge was made a separate civil parish from Hockley in 1964.

 The village includes Riverside Primary School (opened September 2010, following the amalgamation of the infant and junior schools), a post office, a library and two pubs, The Anchor and The Smugglers Den (members only).
 Both overlook the river and have external drinking facilities.
 It also has three shopping facilities, One Stop, and two iterations of The Co-operative Food (one being operated by Chelmsford Star Co-operative Society), a Chinese and fish and chip takeaway service and an Indian restaurant.

 A frequent bus service to Southend via Rayleigh, gives a rail link with London and Southend.